Tasmania: Overland Track Hut to Hut Hiking

 Overland Track Hut to Hut Hiking Itinerary:

-Day 1 Set off for the Overland Track -a classic trek that feels undiscovered.
+Day 1 Set off for the Overland Track -a classic trek.

-Day 2 Explore the rugged beauty of Tasmania with peaks of Cradle Mountain, Barn Bluff and Mt.
-Pelion West surrounding you.
+Day 2 Explore the rugged beauty of Tasmania and surrounding peaks.

-Day 3 The scenery changes every day.
-From mountains to river valleys, a feast for the eyes.
+Day 3 Our scenery changes daily, a true feast for the eyes.

-Day 4 If you're feeling energetic, climb Mt.
-Ossa, the highest mountain in Tasmania.
+Day 4 For the energetic, climb Mt.
+Ossa, Tasmania's highest mountain.

-Day 5 Today's hike takes us through the oldest forest in the park that is home to 2000 year old pine trees.
+Day 5 Hike through oldest forest home to 2,000 year old pine trees.

-Day 6 Finish this world-class trek at Lake St Clair, Australia's deepest lake and the end point of the Overland Track.
+Day 6 Finish this world-class trek at Lake St Clair, Australia's deepest lake.

 Although we do our very best to adhere to the schedule above, the itinerary is subject to change for numerous reasons beyond our control, including weather and terrain conditions.